mycolorway/qing-select/README.md

 ## Publish

-When you want to publish new version to npm and bower, please make sure all tests have passed, and you need to do these preparations:
+When you want to publish new version to npm, please make sure all tests have passed, and you need to do these preparations:

 * Add release information in `CHANGELOG.md`.
 The format of markdown contents will matter, because build scripts will get version and release content from the markdown file by regular expression.
 You can follow the format of the older releases.